Extract images docx with GroupDocs.Editor Java to edit docs

 save()on theEditableDocument - Do I need a license for development?
 A free trial or temporary license works for testing; a full license is required for production

-Extracting images from Word means loading a .docx file, converting it to an editable HTML representation, and then pulling out every embedded image, font, or stylesheet.
+Extract images docx means loading a .docx file, converting it to an editable HTML representation, and pulling out every embedded image, font, or stylesheet.
 This gives you full control over each resource so you can store them separately, re‑host them on a CDN, or embed them in another document.

 Why use GroupDocs.Editor for Java?